-About the author:
+About the founder:

 Disclaimer: this website is not designed to take the place of a professional physician or a formal ID consult.
 Every effort is made to make sure this website is up to date and accurate, but be aware that medical knowledge is changing constantly, and old pages may not be updated in a timely manner.
 If you see an error or outdated information, let me know!

-This blog also has no ties to an institution and all opinions shared on this blog are solely mine and no one elses.
+This blog also has no ties to an institution and all opinions shared on this blog are solely mine and no one else’s.